florentLutz/FAST-OAD-CS23-HE/docs/index.rst

 Welcome to FAST-OAD-CS23-HE
 ===========================

-For a description of the features of the FAST-OAD framework, you may look at the `official documentation <https://fast-oad.readthedocs.io/en/stable/>`_
+For a description of the features of the FAST-OAD framework, you may explore the `official documentation <https://fast-oad.readthedocs.io/en/stable/>`_

 For a description of models used in FAST-OAD-CS23-HE, you may look at :ref:`models-index`.